networkimprov/mnm/README.md

 But it is similar to e-mail!
 See [the Rationale](Rationale.md).

-mnm is to be a general purpose message relay server, implementing an original protocol, Modern Messaging Transfer Protocol (MMTP).
+mnm is a person-to-person message relay server, implementing an original protocol, Modern Messaging Transfer Protocol (MMTP).

 mnm provides: